EdgeFirstAI/documentation/docs/models/modelpack/deployment/evk.md

 ### Services

+The `edgefirst` launcher is the preferred method of launching multiple services as user-mode whereas system-mode would prefer using systemd to manage services.
+The services are described below which is intended for more advanced manual configuration of the services.

 #### Camera Service

 The Camera Service or EdgeFirst Camera Publisher implements the standard ROS2 camera interfaces plus a proprietary extension to provide DMA support.
 As with all EdgeFirst services the ROS2 interfaces are implemented over Zenoh and can plug into a true ROS2 setup using the zenoh-bridge-dds service.